AsaKientz/DSI-Capstone-I/README.md

 ---
-## SKLearn - Term Frequency and Inverse Document Frequency (tf-idf)
+## Sklearn - Term Frequency and Inverse Document Frequency (tf-idf)
 For a set of documents in a corpus, the tf-idf process finds words in a given document that are less frequent across the other documents (idf) but that are also relatively common in that document (tf).
 The product of these two metrics produces a tf-idf score.

 ### Data Prep and Cleaning